Sssafarovvv/geomtry-shaper-npm-package/README.md

 ## Installation

-To use the Shape Library in your project, you can install it using npm:
+To use the library in your project, you can install it using npm:

-npm install shape-library
+npm i geometry-shaper

 ## Usage
 # Rectangle